Am-Egej/DF-Capstone-Project/README.md

 - ✅ Add tooltips and hover effects for charts
 - ✅ Verify app functionality and performance

 ---

+## 🌿 Development Workflow

+This project follows a branch-based development strategy:

+- `main` – Contains the Streamlit app and visualizations
+- `etl_branch` – Contains the ETL pipeline and data transformation scripts

+Commits are made regularly with descriptive messages to track progress and changes.

+---

 ## 📁 Folder structure - ETL Branch (etl_branch):
 <pre>
 df-capstone-project/